Experience Transat

 Share the article

-Head here for the bustling bazaar atmosphere, to grab a first (or last) cup of coffee, stock up on tropical fruits, enjoy a budget-friendly casado (the national dish, featuring grilled meat with rice, beans, and veggies), shop for souvenirs, and witness the local vibe!
-(Avenida Central and 1; calle 6 and 8)
+Welcome to the gourmet landmark of Costa Rica!
+Head to this admittedly touristy hotspot for the bustling bazaar atmosphere od downtown San José.
+Grab a first (or last) cup of coffee, stock up on tropical fruits, taste a budget-friendly casado (the national dish, featuring grilled meat with rice, black beans, and veggies), shop for souvenirs, and enjoy the local vibe!

-This neighborhood is named after the French architect who designed its grand houses, once owned by coffee barons who also valued the proximity to the train station (see no. 5), where their precious cargo would pass through.
+This neighborhood in San José, Costa Rica, is named after the French architect who designed its finest historic buildings, including grand Victorian mansions once owned by wealthy coffee barons.
+These prominent families valued the area’s proximity to the train station (see no. 5), where their precious cargo was transported.
+Today, the neighborhood is undeniably a charming mix of town squares, architectural gems, and cultural landmarks, reflecting its rich history and significance in the city’s development.

 Don Carlos Hotel

-A great starting point for your visit is this hotel (Avenida 9/calle 9), where you’ll find a large collection of historical artifacts on display.
-Fun fact: the famous ox cart wheels, listed as UNESCO World Heritage, are repurposed here as coffee table tops.
+Moreover, a great starting point for your visit in San José is this hotel (Avenida 9/calle 9), where you’ll find one of the largest collection of historical artifacts on display.
+The famous ox cart wheels, listed as UNESCO World Heritage, are repurposed here as coffee table tops.
 These wheels were traditionally hand-painted, not just for decoration, but so that each owner could recognize their own cart!

 Carmen District